PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps II/Azure Machine Learning.md

-# Microsoft Azure Machine Learning
+# Microsoft Azure Machine Learning (🚧 Work in progress)

 ## Levels of MLOps with Azure Examples